blahgeek/emacs-lsp-booster/README.md

 For linux users, you may download the prebuilt binary from [release](https://github.com/blahgeek/emacs-lsp-booster/releases).
 *(The macOS binary in the release page lacks proper code signing for now.)*

-Or alternatively, you may build the target locally:
+Alternatively, you may build the target locally:

 1. Setup [Rust toolchain](https://www.rust-lang.org/tools/install)
 2. Run `cargo build --release`